iamtheasad/js-note/README.md

 - Object, object literal, constructor pattern, factory pattern will be iterate
 - Every time it will give one array item value

-- This function only will only iterate array of collection
+- This function will only iterate array of collection

-- es5/ manual implementation of array iteration
+- es5 / manual implementation of array iteration

 ```
 let arr = [1, 2, 3];